faddison/cs311/learning-goals.md

 - Formal parameters vs. actual parameters
  - distinguish between formal and actual parameters
  	- formal parameters are the names give to argument values within the function
  	- actual parameters are the argument expressions whose values (under eager evaluation) are bound to the formal parameters
  - identify formal and actual parameters in context

 - Function calls vs function definitions
- - distinguish between a function call (aka function 'application') and a function 'definition
+ - distinguish between a function call (aka function 'application') and a function 'definition'
-  - a function call is application of a previously defined function to actual parameters
+  - a function call is application of a previously defined function to actual parameters, which causes the function body to be evaluated.
+  - a function definition creates a function (prepares it to be used) with formal parameters and a body but does not evaluate the body yet
+ - identify function calls and definitions in context